-34We also tested whether plant openings and closings affect the volume of housing transactions.
+36 We also tested whether plant openings and closings affect the volume of housing transactions.
 We used the baseline housing regression approach (aggregated at the plant-distance-year level), but replaced mean log(sales price) with the number of houses sold (in logs).
 While the housing price regressions weight cells by the number of houses sold, we excluded regression weights from this volume regression so as to not weight observations by the outcome variable.
 The results suggest that the number of transactions decreases when there is an operating toxic plant nearby, especially within 0.5 miles after plants open.
 It is difficult to draw definitive conclusions, however, because most of the estimates are not statistically significant.

-the plant-level medians).
-The plant characteristics we explore are plant employment, payroll, stack emissions, fugitive emissions, and total emissions, as well as the mean and maximum toxicity of the chemicals that are released.
-Plants in the TRI report both stack and fugitive emissions.
-Stack emissions occur during the normal course of plant operations, and are emitted via a smoke stack or some other form of venting equipment which is, in many cases, fitted with pollution abatement equipment.
-Because stacks are often extremely high, these emissions tend to be dispersed over a wide geographic area.
-Fugitive emissions are those that escape from a plant unexpectedly, generally without being treated.
+emissions are those that escape from a plant unexpectedly, generally without being treated.
 These emissions may be more likely to be manifest to households in the form of noxious odors or residues.
-The toxicity measures were calculated using the EPA's Risk-Screening Environmental Indicators.35 We also stratify plants based on the characteristics of the nearby communities (i.e., within 2 miles), including the fraction of the population that is college educated, the fraction of the population that is Caucasian, the median housing value surrounding a plant, and median income.
+The toxicity measures were calculated using the EPA's Risk-Screening Environmental Indicators.37 We also stratify plants based on the characteristics of the nearby communities (i.e. within 2 miles), including the fraction of the population that is college educated, the fraction of the population that is Caucasian, the median housing value surrounding a plant, and median income.

 Table 3 reports the results of this exploration.
-We focus on the baseline first-differences specification, augmenting equation (4) to include an additional interaction term for whether or not a plant is above the median for each of the above listed characteristics.
+We focus on the baseline first-differences specification, augmenting Equation (4) to include an additional interaction term for whether or not a plant is above the median for each of the above listed characteristics.
 We then estimate the full three-way interaction, allowing for all lower order interaction terms.
-The estimates indicate that the housing results are fairly homogeneous across various plant types (columns 1-6) but that the negative impacts appear to be concentrated in relatively disadvantaged communities (columns 7-10).
+The estimates indicate that the housing results are fairly homogenous across various plant types (columns (1)-(7)) but that the negative impacts appear to be concentrated in relatively disadvantaged communities (columns (8)-(11)).
 If households were aware of the toxicity measures and they were valued (negatively) by households, then one might have expected to see relative toxicity reflected in housing price differentials.
 A possible explanation for the absence of such a pattern is that households have imperfect information.
 Given the lack of scientific evidence about the health effects of exposure, such ignorance would not be surprising.

-The online Appendix presents estimates from several additional specifications.
+The online appendix presents estimates from several additional specifications.
 Appendix Table A2 examines the sensitivity of the baseline estimates to varying sets of controls.
 The qualitative findings are unchanged across several different approaches.
-Appendix Table A3 presents estimates of equation (3) that use a comparison group of two to four miles from a plant instead of one to two miles, and the results are similar to the baseline results in Table 2.
+Appendix Table A3 presents estimates of Equation (3) that use a comparison group of two to four miles from a plant instead of one to two miles, and the results are similar to the baseline results in Table 2.
 This is reassuring because it suggests that the results are not driven by patterns in housing prices in the one to two mile zone.
-Appendix Table A4 presents regressions identical to the baseline estimates of equation (3) except that each regression is estimated using only observations from a single distance bandwidth (e.g., 0 to 0.5 miles, 0.5 to 1 miles, 1 to 1.5 miles, 1.5 to 2.0 miles, etc...) for each plant.
+Appendix Table A4 presents regressions identical to the baseline estimates of Equation (3) except that each regression is estimated using only observations from a single distance bandwidth (e.g. 0 to 0.5 miles, 0.5 to 1 miles, 1 to 1.5 miles, 1.5 to 2.0 miles, etc...) for each plant.
 Identification in these models comes from differential timing of openings and closings across plants.
 Estimates from this specification corroborate our baseline findings and choice of comparison group; the effects of plant operating status are highly localized, and there seems to be little negative effect of plant openings in areas more than one mile away from a plant.